AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/start_control_windows.md

   //Initialize the RtcEngine engine. g_lpEngine->initialize(ctx);

-  // The controlled side publishes the screen-sharing stream.
+  // The controlled side publishes the screen sharing stream.
   // The host side subscribes to the stream of the controlled side. if (!g_bMaster) {